The Grand Tour Files 2020: click here to buy in paperback or kindle e-book.

 On one hand we had a crisis.
 Nothing less than a public health emergency.
 On the other, several dozen skinny blokes racing bikes to win a colourful t-shirt.

-If you were tasked with designing an event to effectively propagate a virus further and wider across a continent it might well look like a Grand Tour.
-A thousand-strong caravan of riders, staff, journalists, liggers, and hangers-on moving from town to town, in and out of every hotel from Sicily, via Nice and Paris, to Madrid.
+If you were tasked with designing an event to propagate a virus further and wider across a continent it might well look like a Grand Tour.
+A thousand-strong caravan of riders, staff, journalists, liggers, and hangers-on moving from town to town, in and out of every hotel from Sicily, via Paris, to Madrid.

-A spectacle to which people traditionally gather at the roadside, get as close as possible to each other, and bellow with open-mouthed saliva-spraying excitement.
+A spectacle to which people traditionally gather at the roadside, get as close as possible to each other, and bellow, open-mouthed, saliva-spraying with excitement.

 Or what about Lancashire lad Hugh Carthy scaling the horrifying twenty-percent gradients of the Alto d’l’Angliru at the Vuelta Espana?
 Dropping the leaders on the final tortuous ramp, nailing the final kilometre to seal the biggest won of his pro career, and looking totally baffled as to what all the fuss was about.
-GLORIOUS!

 The Grand Tour Files 2020 tells all these tales and more, of a season the like of which we (dear god…let’s hope) will never see again.
 From a suitable social distance, of course.